 Formerly the “SYMPLOREEL No.255”.
 Again, the same tube frame take-apart model as the No.250, but with the anti-back-lash bar similar to those found on the early South Bend A-B-L reels.
-These should be considered scarce, as they were only offered in 1932 and 1933 catalogs, shown below.
-The last photo is of the leather bags supplied with many of the Symploreel models.
+These should be considered scarce, as they were only offered in 1932 and 1933 catalogs.
+The last photo is of the leather bag supplied with many of the Symploreel models.

 “Non Back-Lash Free Spool Quad” No.256 by Bronson

 Formerly the “SYMPLOREEL No.256”.
 Author Phil White considers this to be the most difficult Symploreel model to find.
 It’s basically the same as the No.255 above, but with the addition of a free spool function.
 These were only available from Bronson in 1932 and 1933 and they are quite rare.
-A photo of the 1932 catalog listing can be seen below, along with a rather nice example.
+A photo is shown below of a rather nice example.